 Yes, there are some scientifically proven tricks that can help…

-- Explosive resistance training: Research proves that trained men have significantly higher levels of androgen receptors in their bodies and that specific types of training can lead to varying degrees of AR activation.
+- Explosive resistance training: Research proves that trained men have significantly higher levels of androgen receptors in their bodies4 and that specific types of training can lead to varying degrees of AR activation5.
 What seems to be the most effective, are quick patterns of intense movements activating multiple muscles at the same time, such as deadlifting, squatting, chin-ups, overhead press, and dips.

-- Carnitine: L-carnitine is a specific type of protein commonly found in meats and muscle tissue.
-Supplementation with L-carnitine L-tartrate has been found in two studies to increase the density of active tissue AR at rest and even more so in training participants.
+- Carnitine: Carnitine is a specific type of protein commonly found in meats and muscle tissue.
+Supplementation with L-carnitine L-tartrate has been found in two studies to increase the density of active tissue AR at rest8 and even more so in training participants9.